-Since working as a counsellor and having my own therapy I have seen time and again that life-changing, and often unexpected, things can come about when the time is right, the therapist is right and the relationship works.
-I work in a Person Centred way and believe wholeheartedly that each of us is the expert on ourselves.
-I believe that we all have a voice inside, that sometimes we can't hear, but that will let us know what we need to do next.
-The role of the counsellor is create the right environment (by offering the conditions of empathy, realness/congruence and acceptance) to allow this voice to speak up a little louder.
-When this happens, we can find movement where there was stuckness, clarity where there was fog and a much greater sense of self where before there may have been more of an experience of lostness.
+I have seen time and again that life-changing, and often unexpected, things can come about when the time is right, the therapist is right and the relationship works.
+I work with.
+I practice in a Person Centred way which means I believe you are the expert on your own growth and that you will get what you need out of counselling.
+My role is simply to create the right environment to allow that expertise, which means your own voice, to find its way out.
+When this happens, you can find movement where there was stuckness, clarity where there was fog and a much greater sense of self where before there may have been more of an experience of lostness.
 Anger, frustration and confusion can evaporate - life can become a much more fluid, easeful place.
 With you in the driving seat.

 I am very open to working with any issues relating to pregnancy, parenthood or childlessness, grief, loss and anxiety.
 And I equally comfortable working inside and outside the LGBTQI community.

 Shorter or long term therapy available.